ccztux/modpd/README.md

 ```

-## Installation of the modpd NEB module part:
+## Installation of the modpd NEB module part
 Build the modpd NEB module:
 ```bash
 make